 If untreated, HIV infection progresses to the most advanced stage: AIDS.
 This can take up to 15 years, depending on the individual.

 While there is yet no effective cure, with appropriate antiretroviral (ART) therapy, HIV can be controlled.

-Today, a person diagnosed with HIV who starts ART before the disease becomes advanced - and continues to take it correctly - can survive nearly as long as someone who is not infected.
+Today, a person diagnosed with HIV who starts ART before the disease becomes advanced - and continues to take it correctly -

 HIV exploits 'window of opportunity' to invade